SchoolOfCode/project-guidelines/README.md

 - This phase is best done as a whole team, everyone gather round one computer and mob program so you are on the same page
 - Create a new project folder outside of any existing git repos
 - Create two sub-folders: `client` and `server`
-- In each of these folders, initialise your codebase (e.g. use express generator for the server, and create-react-app for the client)
+- In each of these folders, initialise your codebase (e.g. use dotnet new webapi for the server, and create-react-app for the client)
 - Adapt these generated code bases so they suit your purpose, e.g.
-  - turn the express app into a json api
+  - remove the weather example from webapi
   - change the folder structure of the react app
 - Decide on any libraries and frameworks you want to use upfront - do research and agree as a team
 - We will provide you with empty GitHub classrooms